AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-data-transfers.md

 4. Create a data transfer.
 5. Validate data flow.

+## Slow moving PI points
-**Note:** If you have slow moving PI points that do not update often, you might want your data in OCS before it is archived on PI Data Archive.
-To accomplish this task, you will need to turn off compression for these PI points to ensure snapshot data is collected.
+If you have slow moving PI points that do not update often, you might want your data in OCS before it is archived on PI Data Archive.
+Perform the following steps to accomplish this task:

+1. Turn off compression for these PI points to ensure snapshot data is collected.
+2. Be sure to restart the transfer.

-OSIsoft recommends turning off compression only for slow moving PI points.
+**Note:** OSIsoft recommends only turning off compression for slow moving PI points.
 In general, this practice is not required for most tags and can cause unnecessary overhead and data collection.